 Antihistamines such as Zyrtec (non-drowsy) can be used to treat your child’s runny nose, itchy eyes, and sneezing due to allergies.
 Over the counter antihistamines available at any pharmacy can also help reduce itching from chickenpox, insect bites, and other rashes.

 A hot cup of chamomile tea helped calm Peter Rabbit’s nerves, so while we would only give our kids a tepid cuppa, sipping on chamomile may just help relax kids given it is a mild sedative.
-Chamomile is said to be helpful in improving sleep quality, treating a colicky baby, with teething (if you can get your hands on Nelsons Teething Granules these powders are gold) and to ease stomach pain.
+Chamomile is said to be helpful in improving sleep quality, treating a colicky baby, for teething (if you can get your hands on Nelsons Teetha Teething Granules these powders are gold) and to ease stomach pain.

 Editor’s Note: This post was originally published in August 2018 and updated in March 2020.